 The European Union – whether it is “good” or “bad” or, as I think, neutral – is a necessarily self-interested institution, i.e. one that does not, and can not, want for itself to not exist.
 It's been built.
 People work there.
 There's rooms, and people go to those rooms, and they order stationary, and they use that stationary.
 It does things.
 If Britain leaving the EU was really good for Britain, then other EU countries would obviously be inspired to follow suit, which could cause a domino effect, which could only end in the European Union's demise.
 The EU – in other words – can not want anything, except for Brexit to be a dismal, echoing failure.
 Whether it can achieve that or not, I don't know.
 I'm just a man who's worried about his pants.
 But it seems to me that the one part of that potentially dismal, echoing failure inside the EU's control is the deal it makes with the UK upon its exit.

 This manifesto is here - rather treacherously you might say - to help them.
 I'm offering my services as a British Mentality Advisor, to give negotiators and civilians alike the essential knowledge that they will need to deal, and do deals, with my overly-polite, moany, faffy, unhelpfully nostalgic, half-drunken islander-sharers.
-Consider me a turncoat – a polite and well-intentioned traitor - trying to aid and abet my fellow Europeans in understanding the uniquely muddled mentality of the people who have just chosen to Leave them.
+Consider me a turncoat – a polite and well-intentioned traitor - trying to aid and abet my fellow Europeans to understand the uniquely muddled mentality of the people who have just chosen to Leave them.

 My countrymen betrayed me.
 Now I'm betraying them.
+Let's play cricket.